Advantage of Mold Manufacturing

 Q6.
 What are the standards for polishing of Mold Manufacturing?

-1.Before mold trial, we should check whether the polishing is qualified or completely finished.
+1.Before the mold trial, we should check whether the polishing is qualified or completely finished.

 2.Besides, we should check whether the EDM texture is correct and it can be demolded or not.